 Qualifying for Social Security Disability Benefits

 When you submit your claim for SSDI benefits, it is first reviewed by the Disability Determination Services (DDS).
-On average this process takes 3-5 months.
+On average, this process takes 3-5 months.
 Common reasons for denial include lack of sufficient work history, inadequate medical documentation, or other errors in completing the claim application.
 Because of the complexity of the SSA application for disability benefits, nearly 70% of claims are denied at the DDS level.
 However, there is an appeals process.

 The Appeals Process

-If your initial claim is denied you should not be discouraged.
+If your initial claim is denied, you should not be discouraged.
 There is an appeals process.
-Often the reason for denial is something that can easily be fixed.
+Often, the reason for denial is something that can easily be fixed.
 However, the success of your appeal depends on understanding why your application was denied.
 There are four stages of appeal for a disability claim, including:

 - Appeals Council review.
-If your claim is denied at the administrative hearing stage, you have another 60 days to request that the Appeals Council to review your case.
+If your claim is denied at the administrative hearing stage, you have another 60 days to request that the Appeals Council review your case.
 The Appeals Council has the discretion to refuse to review your case.
-If the Appeals Council does agree to review your case, it reviews the ALJ’s decision for errors.
+If the Appeals Council does agree to review your case, it examines the ALJ’s decision for errors.
 Appeals are rarely granted at the Appeals Council level.